Galileo-dev/land-rs/docs/chapters/simulation.typ

 #include "../code/ecs.typ"

 ==== Rapier Physics Engine
 The Rapier physics engine is built in Rust.
-It supports both 2D and 3D physics however we will use the 3D physics engine for this project.
+It supports both 2D and 3D physics (we will use the 3D physics engine to implement a @6dof rocket simulation).
 Most relevant to this project Rapier supports joint constraints, collision detection, and rigid body dynamics.
-This is important as we need to simulate the rocket's flight trajectory, engine thrust, and nozzle control @Crozet2024dimforge.
+This is important as we need to simulate the rocket's flight trajectory and engine thrust and control @Crozet2024dimforge.

 == Simulation Components

 The simulation is made up of a few key components:
-- Main Rocket Simulation Module
+- *Main Rocket Simulation Module*: Handles updating the rocket's various systems, for now just the engine thrust and gimbal control.
-- Camera Systems
+- *Camera Systems*: Handles the camera's position and rotation to follow the rocket and pan around the rocket.
-- User Interaction Systems
+- *User Interaction Systems*: Handles the user's input, A double click system allows for some more advanced gestures to be used.
-- Utility & Diagnostic Systems
+- *Utility & Diagnostic Systems*: Displays many of the diagnostics from the rocket's systems to the user for debugging and monitoring purposes.

 ==== Main Rocket Simulation Module
 #include "../code/rocket.typ"